pschatzmann/arduino-dlna/README.md

   - [DLNAControlPointMediaServer](https://pschatzmann.github.io/arduino-dlna/classtiny__dlna_1_1DLNAControlPointMediaServer.html)

-When instantiating the templated networking classes pick the client and server types that match your transport stack.
+This implementation supports the different Arduino network stacks.
+Just specify your network class as template parameter.
 The table below shows the recommended pairings for the common Arduino WiFi and Ethernet libraries.

 | Class | WiFi | Ethernet |